-On January 24, 2022, Capricor entered into a Commercialization and Distribution Agreement (the "U.S. Distribution Agreement") with Nippon Shinyaku, a Japanese corporation.
-Under the terms of the U.S. Distribution

-Agreement, Capricor appointed Nippon Shinyaku as its exclusive distributor in the United States of CAP-1002 for the treatment of DMD.
+On January 24, 2022, Capricor entered into the U.S. Distribution Agreement with Nippon Shinyaku, a Japanese corporation and related party (see Note 8 - "Related Party Transactions").
+Under the terms of the U.S. Distribution Agreement, Capricor appointed Nippon Shinyaku as its exclusive distributor in the United States of deramiccel for the treatment of DMD.

-Under the terms of the U.S. Distribution Agreement, Capricor will be responsible for the conduct of the HOPE-3 trial as well as the manufacturing of CAP-1002.
-Nippon Shinyaku will be responsible for the distribution of CAP-1002 in the United States.
-Pursuant to the U.S Distribution Agreement, Capricor received an upfront payment of \$30.0 million in the first quarter of 2022.
-The first milestone payment of \$10.0 million was paid upon completion of the interim futility analysis of the HOPE-3 trial whereby the outcome was determined to be not futile.
-Additionally, there are potential milestones totaling up to \$90.0 million leading up to and including the BLA approval.
-Further, there are various potential sales-based milestones, if commercialized, tied to the achievement of certain sales thresholds for annual net sales of CAP-1002 of up to \$605.0 million.
-Further, pursuant to the U.S. Distribution Agreement, Capricor has the obligation to sell commercial product to Nippon Shinyaku, subject to regulatory approval, and Capricor will have the right to receive a meaningful mid-range double-digit share of product revenue.
+Nippon Shinyaku and NS Pharma, Inc. (its wholly-owned U.S. subsidiary) will be responsible for the distribution of deramiocel in the United States.
+Pursuant to the U.S. Distribution Agreement, Capricor received an upfront payment of \$30.0 million in 2022.
+The first milestone payment of \$10.0 million was paid upon completion of the futility analysis of the HOPE-3 trial whereby the outcome was determined to be not futile.
+The second milestone payment of \$10.0 million was triggered in December 2024 upon submission of the BLA to the FDA seeking marketing approval of deramiocel in the United States.
+Additionally, there is another potential milestone of \$80.0 million due to Capricor upon receipt of marketing approval.
+The foregoing milestones are considered development milestones under the terms of the U.S. Distribution Agreement.
+Further, there are various potential sales-based milestones, if commercialized, tied to the achievement of certain sales thresholds for annual net sales of deramicel of up to \$605.0 million.
+Subject to regulatory approval, Capricor will have the right to receive a share of product revenue which falls between 30 and 50 percent.